1999 Marlboro 500: Death of Greg Moore

 For safety reasons, International Speedway Corporation paved over the runoff area that Moore had his accident in and later paved over the entire backstretch.

 Legacy

 Moore would end up finishing in 10th in the final points standings but soon after his death, the number 99 would be retired by CART in honor of him.
 Fellow drivers paid tribute to this day, including Dario Franchitti who was one of Moore's best friends when he won at Vancouver in 2002.
-Franchitti did so again he won the 2009 IndyCar Series title and the season finale at Homestead-Miami Speedway, where Moore won his final CART victory in the same year of his death.
+Franchitti did so again when he won the 2009 IndyCar Series title and the season finale at Homestead-Miami Speedway, where Moore won his final CART victory in the same year of his death.
 Max Papis to this day still wears red gloves in honor of Moore who wore red gloves during his career.